Initiatives to Address Climate Change Issues

 • The principles of TCFD will be reflected in our business strategies and systematically deployed.

-• Reduce steel-business CO2 emissions in FY2024 by 18%, compared to FY2013 (steel business)
+• Reduce steel-business GHG emissions in FY2027 by 24%, compared to FY2013 (steel business).

-• Reduce steel-business CO2 emissions in FY2030 by 30% or more, compared to FY2013 (steel business)
+• Reduce steel-business GHG emissions in FY2030 by 30% or more, compared to FY2013 (steel business).

 Initiatives for Carbon Neutrality by 2050

-1. Reduce steel-business CO2 emissions
+1. Reduce steel-business GHG emissions

 • Pursue ultra-innovative technology for carbon-recycling blast furnaces and CCU.